-The runway was last resurfaced in 1994, when the airport was managed by Transport Canada, prior to the establishment of the Airport Authority and transfer of operational responsibility from Transport Canada to the Authority in 1997.
+Runway 14/32 was last resurfaced by the Airport Authority in2000.
 The runway currently meets Transport Canada guidelines, however once the construction is complete, it will reach far beyond and will conform to the standards set out by the International Civil Aviation Organization (ICAO) and the United States Federal Aviation Authority (FAA).

 The project will include the following components:

-Closure of the east-west runway during construction will result in the north-south runway 14/32 being used for all commercial traffic.
-This will mean a temporary reprieve of aircraft noise for communities in the east and west, and a temporary increase in noise for communities in the north and south.
-Construction is expected to last until early fall.
+Closure of the north-south runway during construction will result in the east-west runway 07/25 being used for all commercial traffic.
+This will mean a temporary reprieve of aircraft noise for communities in north and south, and a temporary increase in noise for communities in the east and west.
+Affected communities will be notified via advertisements in local papers, community papers, via social media and this website prior to construction.

 Runway length: 8,000 ft (2,438 m)